Your browser is out of date

 One key advantage of this therapy is that it can be tested for potential success prior to implantation.
 The evaluation provides an opportunity to find out whether adequate symptom reduction is achieved.
 Complications can occur with the evaluation, including tissue damage, infection, and technical problems with the device.
 Patients should be instructed on operating the programmer and given precautions related to the evaluation.

-Sacral Neuromodulation delivers continuous stimulation to the sacral nerves innervating the organs of the pelvis, located at the sacrum.
+Sacral Neuromodulation delivers mild stimulation to the sacral nerves innervating the organs of the pelvis, located at the sacrum.
 These sacral nerves control the urinary and digestive systems, as well as the pelvic floor muscles.

 x